 1. Watch films, listen to music, and exercise your creative muscles

 It goes without saying that nurturing your physical body is essential for the actor.
 Whether it’s movement, dance, yoga, or martial arts, there are endless remote options for keeping your body limber.
 But what about your creative muscles?
 Set aside time every day to connect to your creativity.
-Watch a great film or hold your own private festival of films of your favorite actor or director.
-Listen to jazz, your favorite rock album, or break out your paints and your canvases.
+Watch a great film or hold your own private festival of movies featuring your favorite actor or director.
+Listen to jazz, your favorite rock album, or podcasts dedicated to the craft.
 Setting your creativity and inspiration free on a daily basis will keep those muscles strong and ready.
 Many of you may already be familiar with Julia Cameron’s “The Artist’s Way,” but her incredible creativity workbook is something that I always love to return to and reopen the artistic channels.

 2. Practice your scales